Azure-Samples/cognitive-services-REST-api-samples/java/InkRecognition/android-sample-app/README.md

 1. Connect to a virtual device in Android studio
 2. Build and run the project
 3. Write something on the screen of the virtual device once it is loaded.
-4. After 2 secodns of inactivity, the ink will be recognized and the result will be visible in a toast control.
+4. After 2 seconds of inactivity, the ink will be recognized and the result will be visible in a toast control.

 ## Resources